External drop

 The grid and the external draggable must share one dnd-kit provider, so wrap both in a

-snapGridDrop payload describing the item to create.
+carries a snapGridDrop payload describing the item to create.

 import { useDraggable } from "@dnd-kit/react";